TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Peak at a corner
 - Peak in the first or last row
 - Peak in the first or last column
-- Entire matrix strictly increasing â†’ bottom-right is peak
+- Entire matrix strictly increasing → bottom-right is peak
-- Entire matrix strictly decreasing â†’ top-left is peak
+- Entire matrix strictly decreasing → top-left is peak
 ---

 ## 4. Examples